-Converting to WAV of FLAC and other formats o a MAC
+Converting DSD to WAV or FLAC and other formats using a MAC

-On a MAC there is a fairly affordable app called DSDMaster, and it converts DSD files to WAV, FLAC, Apple Lossless, AIFF.
-It looks like this:
+- On a MAC there is a fairly affordable app called DSDMaster, and it converts DSD files to WAV, FLAC, Apple Lossless, AIFF.

 Converting on Windows Machines